 Birth control: Often prescribed to reduce heavy bleeding

 Short-term GnRHa (3-6 month use): Gonadotropin-releasing hormone agonists (GnRHa) are used to shrink fibroids and are usually the most frequently used medication when it comes to fibroids.
 They also stop menstrual flow

 Long-term GnRHa w/steroid hormones (after 3-6 month use): Long-term use of GnRHa can lead to bone loss density due to the reduced levels of estrogen.
-Thus long term use of GnRHa is supplemented with steroid hormones of estrogen and progesterone, which are safely employed to extend maximum use of GnRHa without sacrificing efficacy
+Thus long-term use of GnRHa is supplemented with steroid hormones of estrogen and progesterone, which are safely employed to extend the maximum use of GnRHa without sacrificing efficacy

 Medicated IUD: Putting a medicated intrauterine device (IUD) into the uterus can decrease a woman’s blood flow and thus reduce the size of her fibroids.
 However, this is not advised in a uterus greater than 12-weeks in size

 Progesterone antagonist: Just as Gonadotropin-releasing hormone has an agonist used for the treatment of fibroids, so does progesterone.
 In some studies, this agonist has been shown to induce uterine shrinking and can even stop menstrual cycles as a whole for women with fibroids.
 However, this method is not available in the U.S.